-The costs of certain Service Charges are covered by Housing Benefit (if you are eligible).
+The costs of certain service charges are covered by Housing Benefit (if you are eligible).

-If you are applying for a home with us our staff will explain Service Charges to you before you sign the tenancy agreement to make sure you understand.
+If you are applying for a home with us our staff will explain service charges to you before you sign the tenancy agreement to make sure you understand.

-Download and read Bron Afon’s rent policy here.
+You can read our rent policy here.